 As your business continues to expand, you’ll need to figure out how to efficiently and cost effectively deliver projects on time and on—or if you’re lucky, under—budget.
-Whether for projects or daily operations, allocating the correct resources is crucial to ensuring long-term success for both your organisation and team.
+Whether for projects or daily operations, allocating the correct resources is crucial to ensuring long-term success for both your organization and team.

-Also known as resource management, resources are a significant investment and must be utilised properly for profitability and sustainability.
+Also known as resource management, resources are a significant investment and must be utilized properly for profitability and sustainability.
 With resource allocation, you ensure you and your teams have everything they need, when they need it.

 Six steps for resource allocation

 There are six steps you’ll need to complete to perform a successful resource allocation.

 Using project management skills, you’ll divide your project into phases and build individual tasks within those phases.
 Next, you’ll manage those phases, rather than the project as a whole.
 You’ll also estimate the length of each phase by identifying the major tasks you’ll need to accomplish within each phase with milestones.
 Once you put this all together, you’ll map the tasks, phases, and milestones to build a project timeline.

 2. Pinpoint significant resources and budgetResource allocation is an integral part of this process because each task will be assigned the resources needed and those resources are managed within the task.
 Once you’ve completed your timeline, you’ll need to identify the resources needed to complete each task.